u-eff-gee/nrf_seminar/README.md

 Depending on the system, it may be necessary to rename the `LATEX` and `PYTHON` executables in the `Makefile`.

-To speed up the build process, the number of samples (`NWAVEFORMSAMPLES`) for plotting sine curves ('photons') has been set to a relatively low value.
+To speed up the build process, the number of samples (`NWAVEFORMSAMPLES`) for plotting sine curves ('photons') can be set to a lower value.
-Therefore, some wave trains will not look smooth with the default settings.
+In that case, some wave trains will not look smooth.

 ## License